strangerstudios/paid-memberships-pro/readme.txt

 * BUG: The redirect_to URL is now encoded with urlencode() when using the !!referrer!! tag in the logged out/non-member text settings on the advanced settings tab.
 (Thanks, Robert Wilkins)
 * BUG: Fixed issue where filters stopped working on the orders page in the dashboard.
 * BUG: Fixed issue in pmpro_isLevelExpiringSoon that caused the "renew" link to not appear sometimes.
 (Thanks, xzistance3)
+* BUG: Fixed wording of level cost text for levels with billing limits and billing periods with cycles > 1, e.g. "$1 now and then $1 every 2 Months for 2 periods".
+Thanks, russell77)

 = 1.8.6.4 =
 * BUG: Now adding a specific user agent to IPN requests to PayPal (and other gateways) to avoid 403 errors.